 If your loved one has dementia, the safest environment for them could be a care home.
 We’ve explained when someone with dementia should go into a care home.

-In October 2025, new rules for care payments are due to be introduced by the government, affecting whether you'll pay for care and how much you'll pay.
+In October 2025, new rules for care payments were due to be introduced, affecting whether and how much you'd pay for care.
+These rules have now been scrapped.

 Residents at Brookwater House Care Home in Enfield, London, have shared their secrets to helping younger generations find self-confidence in the modern world.